-Finally, be sure to pitch your articles to reputable magazines first.
-Try and get paid for your writing before agreeing to do it for free.
+Finally, be sure to pitch your articles to reputable paying magazines first.
+Try to get paid for your writing before agreeing to do it for free.

 Travel writers get paid in different ways.
 You can get paid for your words when you write the article and it gets published.

 Another way travel writers are paid is through comped travel.
-And, you can do both.
+You can do both.

-Imagine that you were invited on a press trip to a wine region in France.
-All expenses paid for a week long cruise.
-Your assignment is to report on the experience, cruising along in on a luxury barge, eating gourmet meals, visiting villages, wineries, castles and abbeys, and tasting new wines throughout each day.
+Imagine this: you're invited on a press trip to a wine region in France, with all expenses paid for a week long cruise.
+Your assignment is to report on the experience, cruising along on a luxury hotel barge, eating gourmet meals, visiting French villages, wineries, castles and abbeys, and tasting new wines throughout each day.